psailer1/MasterThesis/usecase1.md

 ![Structure Arrowhead Database](/images/emptydatabase.PNG)

 6. Start Components of the project.
-Attention, please follow the noted sequence:
+Attention, please follow the noted sequence, else the script for database dependencies will not work, as there are other ids for the systems and services:
    1. ServiceRegistryMain.java
    2. AuthorizationMain.java
    3. OrchestratorMain.java